 Q: How do I convert feet and inches to just inches?

 A: To convert a measurement in feet and inches to just inches, multiply the number of feet by 12 (since there are 12 inches in a foot) and then add the remaining inches.
-For example, to convert 5 feet 7 inches to inches: (5 feet * 12 inches/foot) + 7 inches = 60 inches + 7 inches = 67 inches.
+As an example, to convert 5 feet 7 inches to inches: (5 feet * 12 inches/foot) + 7 inches = 60 inches + 7 inches = 67 inches.

 Q: Can I use an online converter for feet to inches?